neurobin/python-morm/README.md

-A simple database object relational mapping.
+A simple and normal database object relational mapping.